getgle/getgle-coin/README.md

 # getgle-coin
-made in 2016 i think
+made in 2016 i think.